PrakashVermaDev/Lottery-Game---React/README.md

-# Lotter Game - React
+# Lottery Game - React

 Random three digit number generted by clicking the button, you will won the game when the sum of your three digit number is equal to 15.